-Communicate with your students right away via email, Listserv, or through e-Learning (Canvas), even if you don’t yet have a plan.
-You can communicate that changes are coming.
+Communicate with your students right away via email, or through eLearning (Canvas), even if you don’t yet have a plan.

-Establish Communication: Share your expectations and tell students how to reach you.
-Be specific about times you are available and encourage students to stay engaged.
-Communicate proactively and let students know how quickly they can expect a response from you.
+- Establish Communication: Share your expectations and tell students how to reach you.
+Be specific about times you are available, and communicate proactively to let students know how quickly they can expect a response from you.

-Share Information: Create a place for students to ask and answer questions.
-You can create a shared document to collect questions, preferences for office hours, or synchronous meetings.
+- Share Information: Create a place for students to ask and answer questions.
+You can create a shared document in OneDrive or Google Drive or just use a discussion board within Canvas.
 Just be sure students know they should contact you privately with personal or grade related questions.
-Here are a few of your options for accomplishing this:

-Create Virtual Office Hours: Make yourself available to students using tools such as email, Zoom, or Google Meet.
-Be sure to communicate your schedule and expectations about office hours (for example, must students schedule ahead of time, and if so, is there a shared document where students can sign up?).
+- Create Virtual Office Hours: Make yourself available to students using tools such as email, Zoom, or Google Meet.
+Be sure to communicate your schedule and expectations about office hours.

 Step 2: Create a Plan